KevinMaltezCavalheiro/tracking-droplets/README.md

  Droplet Detection Algorithm
 ---------------------

 This project consists of two separate codes.
 The first one is an algorithm I developed based on conventional image analysis.
-The second one uses the Detectron2 deep learning algorithm from Meta group.
+The second one uses the Detectron2 deep learning algorithm from Meta group <https://ai.meta.com/tools/detectron2/>.

 ### Using my algorithm